jadecobra/python_tdd_exercises/source/classes/classes.rst

 * :ref:`how to make dictionaries with functions<how to make a person>`
 * :ref:`what you can do with classes<what is a class?>`

+:ref:`Would you like to know where the extra attributes and methods of the Person class came from?<family ties>`

 ----

 *********************************************************************************